-- The default arrangement for the youngest member (aged 21); - The default arrangement for a member (aged 25) with a lower contribution (9%); - The default arrangement for a member with (aged 25) a higher contribution (18%); - The default arrangement for an older member (aged 55); - The new default arrangement, in place from April 2023, for the youngest member (aged 21); - The new default arrangement, in place from April 2023, for a member with a low contribution; - The new default arrangement, in place from April 2023, for a member with a high contribution; and - The new default arrangement, in place from April 2023, for an older member (aged 55).
+- The default arrangement for the youngest member (aged 21); - The default arrangement for a member (aged 25) with a lower contribution (9%); - The default arrangement for a member (aged 25) with a higher contribution (18%); - The default arrangement for an older member (aged 55); - The inadvertent default arrangement for the youngest member (aged 21); - The inadvertent default arrangement for a member (aged 25) with a lower contribution (9%); - The inadvertent default arrangement for a member (aged 25) with a higher contribution (18%); - The inadvertent default arrangement for an older member (aged 55).

-3 funds from the Plan's self-select fund range:
+2 funds from the Plan's self-select fund range:

-- The fund with the highest expected return before costs are taken into account the World Equity Index Fund; - The fund with the lowest expected return before costs and the lowest annual member-borne costs, and the "inadvertent" default arrangement the Cash Fund; and - The fund with highest annual member-borne costs the Managed Property Fund.
+- The fund with lowest annual member-borne costs the UK Equity Index Fund; - The fund with highest annual member-borne costs the Managed Property Fund.